To mark the recent opening of the London Mithraeum, a new book has been published offering a short, but quite comprehensive history of Roman London.

 Although about Roman London, unsurprisingly, the book focuses on the region around the Walbrook river, the origin of Roman London, and the site of the Temple of Mithras.
 Starting with a number of illustrations of London before it was London, the book is a mix of a general history of Roman London as well as specifics the archaeology has uncovered.

 As London evolved from a rural outpost into a fortified town through a number of insurgencies, the last documentary mention of Roman London occurs in AD 367, in connection with the Emperor Theodosius arriving in Britain to restore order after a ‘barbarian conspiracy’ had left it in chaos.

 The Roman administration and last army units left Britain during the first decade of the 5th century AD.
 After a space of 400 years of being abandoned, London was refounded as a medieval town in the late 9th century.

-The book is broken into chronological chapers from AD43 to modern times, each supported by maps, photos of artifacts and some drawings of how London might have looked.
+The book is broken into chronological chapters from AD43 to modern times, each supported by maps, photos of artefacts and some drawings of how London might have looked.

 If you want a brisk history of Roman London and an idea of how detailed archeology can reveal a hidden history of a patch of London, this book is rather good.
 That’s it’s also free makes it exceptional.